Business Tips | How To Prepare For Your Freelance Career

 Act Like A Business

 Before you even get started, get all of your business ducks in a row.
 Set up banking and credit accounts just for your business finances and get (and use) accounting software.
-Acquire yourself some business insurance – some jobs will require it.
+Also remember to acquire business insurance – some jobs will require it.

 Don’t overlook the importance of an ironclad contract to protect you from being stiffed for pay or otherwise taken advantage of.
 You can find or purchase contracts online, but it’s still a good idea to have a lawyer look them over.
 It will likely cost you something, but it can pay for itself if you ever need to use it to recoup after a breach.